Care recruitment FAQs

 If I get offered, how long until I can start?

 - Depending on the role you have been offered will depend on what checks we need to undertake before you can start working for ECL.
-As we are regulated by the CQC, any role that works directly with our customers on a regular basis will require an enhanced DBS which can take up to 4 weeks to clear.
+As we are regulated by the CQC, any role that works directly with our customers on a regular basis will require an enhanced DBS which can take 4 weeks or more to clear.
 If you are signed up for the DBS update service, this could expedite the process.
 For all roles, we require a reference from your most recent or current employer and then supplementary references that cover the last 18 months.

 I've received my offer, what happens next?